 10. Thou shalt backup your files regularly

-Backups can be seen as another way of filing, but rather than individual documents and folders, you’re filing your entire file system from a specific point in time.
+Backups can be seen as another way of filing, but rather than individual documents and folders, you’re filing your entire file system.
 It should be pretty clear why backing up your file system is important, but it’s an easy one to get lax about.
-Regularly backing up your files isn’t just good if you need to restore anything from a previous copy, but, if you keep backups from different points in time, it’s another way to retain your records over several years for auditing.
+Just so you know, SuiteFiles documents are kept safe in your own Microsoft environment, secure, and recoverable within Microsoft’s leading-edge retention framework.

 What are your filing commandments?